 From 2016–2020 I was a Ph.D. student at the University of Alberta in Edmonton, Canada, with Valeri P. Frolov and Don N. Page as a Vanier Scholar, working on integrability in black hole physics and, later, on non-locality in gravity and quantum theory.
 I was awarded the Faculty of Science Dissertation Award by the University of Alberta and the DTP/WITP P.R.
 Wallace Thesis Prize by the Canadian Association of Physicists, Division of Theoretical Physics, as well as the Winnipeg Institute for Theoretical Physics.

-Before, from 2015–2016, I was a PSI graduate student at the Perimeter Institute for Theoretical Physics in Waterloo, Ontario, Canada, and worked on symplectic boundary degrees of freedom with Lee Smolin and Laurent Freidel (old website here).
+Before, from 2015–2016, I was a PSI graduate student at the Perimeter Institute for Theoretical Physics in Waterloo, Ontario, Canada, and worked on the symplectic structure of gauge theories with Prof. Lee Smolin and Prof. Laurent Freidel.